Ankit-Kumar-Roy/BattleshipLiteApp/README.md

 # BattleshipLiteApp
-**To build a small, two-player console game that has its roots in the game Battleship from Mattel.**
+**To build a small, two-player console game that has its roots in the game Battleship.**
+**Short version of the Battleship game to implement learnings**

 **Short description about the game:**